sympy/sympy/doc/src/guides/contributing/dependencies.md

 floating-point value of a function, e.g., when using [evalf](sympy.core.evalf.EvalfMixin.evalf).

-SymPy cannot function with mpmath and will fail to import if it is not installed.
+SymPy cannot function without mpmath and will fail to import if it is not installed.
 If you get an error like

 ```